1962 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 Fred Agabashian served as "driver expert."
 Newcomer Howdy Bell joined the crew, serving as a turn reporter.
 It was his first of over 40 years with the network.
 Turn reporter Mike Ahern, who debuted on the radio crew a year earlier, missed the 1962 race due to being in the Army.
 He would return in 1963.

 Television

-A few minutes of highlights were shown on ABC's "Wide World Of Sports".
+Highlights of the time trials were shown on ABC's "Wide World Of Sports".